Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: LIM power spectrum

-The statistic we consider in this study is the so-called monopole moment of the intensity PS (with respect to the orientation of the wavevectors), $P_0$, which is obtained by averaging $P_\mathrm{obs}(k,\mu,z)$ over $\mu$.
-Obviously, this quantity can be measured with a higher signal-to-noise ratio than $P_\mathrm{obs}$ itself.
+where $\mathcal{L}_\ell$ denotes the Legendre polynomials.
+In this study, we focus on the monopole moment of the intensity PS,

-It is worth stressing that the strong asymmetry in the available Fourier modes along and transverse to the line of sight limits the range of $\mu$-values over which the average of $P_\mathrm{obs}$ can be performed in order to compute the monopole $P_0$.
-Large values of $\mu$ are only possible for $k\lesssim k_\mathrm{N}^\parallel$ (see Fig.~\ref{fig:CCAT_k_asymmetry}) while, at much larger wavenumbers, all modes have $\mu\simeq 0$ (i.e. $k\simeq k_\perp \gg k_\parallel$).
-The full expression for the monopole PS is
+which is obtained by averaging $P_\mathrm{obs}(k,\mu,z)$ over all possible values of $\mu$ and, for this reason, is also known as the spherically-averaged power spectrum.
+Obviously, this quantity can be measured with a higher signal-to-noise ratio (S/N) than $P_\mathrm{obs}$ itself.

-where the integral should be replaced by a discrete sum when too few modes are available at fixed $k$.
-We note that \cite{karoumpis_22} and \cite{Clarke+24} used a different expression which incorrectly weighs the contributions from the different values of $\mu$ \cite[equation 40 in][]{karoumpis_22}.
+For surveys that cover a small solid angle on the sky, the line of sight can be considered to be fixed and $P(k,\mu)=P(k,-\mu)$ so that the integrations in Eq.~(\ref{eq:P0}) can be performed between 0 and 1.
+Modifications are needed when the instrumental setup or selection effects only allow measurements of $P_\mathrm{obs}$ for a limited range of $\mu$, however.
+This applies to the surveys planned with EoR-Spec, where a strong asymmetry between the accessible Fourier modes along and across the line of sight restricts the range over which meaningful averaging can be performed (this is illustrated in Fig.~\ref{fig:CCAT_k_asymmetry} for $R=100$ and sub-Nyquist sampling, i.e. $\eta_\perp=\eta_\parallel=1$).
+High values of $\mu$ are only possible for $k\lesssim k_\mathrm{N}^\parallel$, while at much higher wavenumbers all modes have $\mu\simeq 0$ (i.e. $k\simeq k_\perp \gg k_\parallel$).
+We therefore adapted the definition of the monopole moment by introducing the direction-averaged power spectrum,